 The NextGen Ministries camping team consists of several groups of hardworking people.
 The Missouri Annual Conference Staff, the staff at Eagle Lake and Heartland Camps that helps with our Mobile Camps, Summer CORE staff, Camp Directors, and Counselors each provide a great deal of experience and passion in everything they do.
 Learn more about our team before you get to know them more this summer!

 Master S’Moresman, Professional Kid, Senior VP of all FaceChat, Snapagram and Instabook accounts, and self-proclaimed Head Cheese of everything that requires a lack of seriousness.

 “What a looooong day!”
 Josh exclaimed as he slumped exhaustedly into his chair after a particularly hot Missouri summer day.
 His wife, Kara, sat across from him in the living room with their newborn child bouncing happily upon her lap, looking back at her husband in bemusement.

 “What was bad about today?” she replied as the right corner of her mouth turned up in a faint smirk.
-After being married for just over six years, she knew to ask the question, even though she thought she already knew the answer.
+After being married for just over seven years, she knew to ask the question, even though she thought she already knew the answer.

 Josh glanced back up at Kara and their son, a mischievous grin spreading across his face.
 Had his sarcasm become so transparent to her after their many years together?